Whataburger Double Meat Burger

 • Added sugars include high fructose corn syrup

-• Contains TBHQ, Dimethylpolysiloxane, and preservatives sodium benzoate and potassium sorbate
+• Contains TBHQ, Dimethylpolysiloxane, sodium benzoate, potassium sorbate

 Ingredients